Bhives/TR-1/README.md

 ## About me

 Studied and graduated from Minsk Radioengineering College, with a degree "Information Technologies' Software" in 2017.
 Currently studying in the Belarusian State University of Informatics and Radioelectronics at the faculty of computer technologies (part-time education).
-Currently working at LLC "ByTechService" as a service person (over 2 years).
+Currently working at LLC "ByTechService" as a service person (over 3 years).
 My major task there is a tech support of the electronic payment systems.
+Looking forward to realize and improve my developing skills by working in friendly, cooperative and skillful team.
+As for me, I am easily trainable, sociable and responcible person.

 ## Skills and abilities:

+  - over 1-year experience studying and practicing with Java: Java 8, Java Core, Collections API; also acquanted with Spring Boot Framework and Apache Maven; all my practice I did in Intellij Idea IDE;
-  - C++/C# developing: over 2-year practice at the college/university.
-The most complicated project - game "Battle City";
+  - C# developing: over 2-year practice at the college/university;
-  - web-developing with PHP, CSS, JavaScript and HTML: over 1-year practice at the college.
-Had been developing an online store for my    graduation project;
-  - practice in database creating and management with SQL-language (with such templates as MySQL and PHPMyAdmin) and using them with developed by me Windows applications and Web sites;
+  - practice in database creating and management with SQL-language (with such templates as MySQL and PostgreSQL);
-  - over 3 years of studying and creating graphic projects in such instruments as CorelDraw, AdobePhotoshop, AutoCAD, 3ds Max.
+  - have decent knowledge and practise with GIT version control and Jenkins CI;
+  - strong knowledge of English languge (B1).

 ## Personal interests:

   Most of my free time I like to spend by watching movies, playing video-games, reading books.
 Most of their genres are speculative fiction, adventures and war history.
-Big fan of Star Wars universe.
-  Sometimes like to walk around in my city, exploring new places.
-Rarely prefer to travel far away, exploring new towns and cities, new edges.

-URL to my CodeWars Profile: https://www.codewars.com/users/Bhives
+Like very much to travel and explore new places.